Gokulkrishnan2001/Project_S6/README.md

-# 🎨 Image Generation Application
+# 🎨 ArtistryAI | Image Generation Application

 A dynamic web application built with React that enables users to generate and explore images powered by the DALL-E 2 API (currently inactive).
 This application provides an intuitive interface for creativity and inspiration, catering to both casual users and artists.